terry-fox/toon-flattening/docs/MINECART_SRS.md

 ### 4.2 Velocity Threshold

-**FR-4:** The system shall enforce a minimum velocity threshold equal to 50% of the maximum speed achievable on a powered rail (approximately 4 blocks/second).
+**FR-4:** The system shall enforce a minimum relative velocity threshold between the player and the minecart equal to 25% of the maximum speed achievable on a powered rail (approximately 2 blocks/second).

 **FR-5:** The system shall apply the same velocity threshold regardless of whether the minecart is occupied or empty.